-Celebs who raced last year (2014) included actor Adrien Brody ("The Pianist", "King Kong"), Eric Braeden ('Victor' on “The Young and the Restless”), Phil Keoghan (host of “The Amazing Race”), singer/songwriter Brian McKnight ("Back at One"), Corbin Bleu ('Chad' in “High School Musical”), Max Thieriot ('Dylan' in “Bates Motel”), Sam Witwer ('Aiden' in “Being Human”), Colin Egglesfield ('Tommy Rizzoli' in “Rizzoli & Isles”), and Nick Wechsler ('Jack Poter' in "Revenge"), among others.
+Celebs who raced in 2014 included actor Adrien Brody ("The Pianist", "King Kong"), Eric Braeden ('Victor' on “The Young and the Restless”), Phil Keoghan (host of “The Amazing Race”), singer/songwriter Brian McKnight ("Back at One"), Corbin Bleu ('Chad' in “High School Musical”), Max Thieriot ('Dylan' in “Bates Motel”), Sam Witwer ('Aiden' in “Being Human”), Colin Egglesfield ('Tommy Rizzoli' in “Rizzoli & Isles”), and Nick Wechsler ('Jack Poter' in "Revenge"), among others.

 Celebs racing in 2013 included Jenna Elfman ("Dharma & Greg"), Michelle Rodriguez ('Letty' in the "Fast & Furious" franchise), Jackson Rathbone ('Jasper Hale' in "Twilight"), Jeremy Sisto ('George', the dad in "Suburgatory"), comic Wanda Sykes ("The New Adventures of Old Christine"), Jesse Metcalfe ('John Rowland' in "Desperate Housewives"), Michael Trucco ('Samuel Anders' in "Battlestar Galactica"), Brett Davern of ('Jake' in MTV's "Awkward"), Kate del Castillo (star of "La Reina del Sur"), and Olympic gold medalist swimmer, Jessica Hardy.